Irish Chocolate Mousse Cake

 This no-bake Irish Chocolate Mousse Cake is made with ladyfingers and mousse infused with Irish Cream for your St. Patrick’s Day pleasure.
 Easy as can be!

 A slosh of Irish cream passes a little luck o’ the Irish to your taste buds.
 Have you tried Irish cream before?
 It gives this Baileys Cake a touch of the Irish!

 - Irish cream is a magical blend of cream, Irish whiskey, and chocolate.
 Perfect to add to your hot cup of coffee on a bitter winter’s night and just as sublime in chocolate or coffee desserts.

-Try a bit to flavor your whipped cream—you’ll be swooning, I promise.
+- Try a bit to flavor your whipped cream—you’ll be swooning, I promise.
 This mousse is made of just a few simple ingredients, so use good quality products for the best results.
+It’s sinfully delicious!

 - Making mousse is simple!
 Butter and sugar are whipped until fluffy, then eggs and chocolate are mixed in along with the Irish Cream.
 I added two tablespoons, but you can be a little heavy-handed with your measurements if you’d like more of a kick.